 - Students who have taken the ACT or SAT prior to registration will not be required to the Accuplacer tests.
-Test scores must be within the past three (5) years from date of application. - Previous Accuplacer scores, taken within the past one-year from date of application, will be accepted.

-Students accepted in the Welding and Heavy Equipment Operations certificate programs are not required to take the Accuplacer Exam.
+Test scores must be within the past three (5) years from date of application. - Previous Accuplacer scores, taken within the past one-year from date of application, will be accepted. - Students who are 100% online are not required to take the Accuplacer test. - Students accepted in the Welding, Heavy Equipment Operations and Commercial Vehicle Operations certificate programs are not required to take the Accuplacer Exam.